Gflame/react-native-route-example/README.md

 ..cd YourApp

--Open index.ios.js and include component 'NavigatorIOS' on react-native like this
+- Open index.ios.js and include component 'NavigatorIOS' on react-native like this
   ```
  import {AppRegistry, View, TouchableHighlight, StyleSheet, Text, Image, StatusBar, NavigatorIOS } from 'react-native';
  ```